eloytoro/fgPractices/README.md

 ##The alias pattern
 Exposing controller functionality can be a tricky task if you're trying to stablish communication between directives.
-Among the techniques that achieve this are:
+Among the techniques that achieve this there are:
 ###Broadcasting Events
 ```javascript
 // Parent scope